Conservation laws with discontinuous flux function on networks: a splitting algorithm: LWR model with discontinuous flux on a single edge

 \subsection{Riemann solutions}

 We consider a Riemann problem with initial data $(u_L,u_R)$ and its exact solution.
-For simplicity we will focus on a piecewise linear flux function as in \cite{Wiensa} and the left panel of figure \ref{fig:DiscFlux}.
-The exact solution is then derived with a regularization of the flux and the convex hull construction.
+For simplicity we will focus on a piecewise linear flux function as in \cite{Wiensa} and in figure \ref{fig:DiscFlux}.
+The exact solution is then derived with a regularization of the flux and the convex hull construction. \rv{As regularizations are not unique we choose a simpler regularization than the one in \cite{Wiensa}.
+In fact, we use the regularization introduced in \cite{Lu2009} for a piecewise quadratic flux function and apply it to the piecewise linear flux function.
+In the following we simply recall the results from \cite{Lu2009} in case of a linear flux function for the sake of completeness and in order to understand better the upcoming analysis.
+Note that the the results also coincide with the ones of \cite{Wiensa}.}

 We consider the following flux function

 with the regularized flux function given by

 We define $u_\epsilon := u^* + \epsilon$.
 An example of the regularization is shown in figure \ref{fig:Linearization}.